 Turn of the Century Gotham

 The first story, “Gotham by Gaslight,” is the unofficial kickoff of DC’s Elseworlds, and it is a worthy start.
 Readers can see Bruce Wayne become Batman and make his start in Gotham.
 Batman is just in time as Jack the Ripper arrives in Gotham, ready to continue his killing spree in the New World.
 The pursuit of the Ripper becomes more personal as Bruce Wayne is eventually accused of the killings and made a suspect.

 Both the art and story work well.
 Several frames are memorable for bold color among the many muted hues, and Gotham is rendered in almost Dickensian magnitude with factories and other paraphernalia of the Industrial Revolution populate the pages.
-Furthermore, the story allows all to see the Batman investigate and solve a series of crimes without the use of any modern policing tools or techniques.
+Furthermore, the story allows the audience to see the Batman investigate and solve a series of crimes without the use of any modern policing tools or techniques.
 Often the detective nature of Batman is forgotten alongside the daring action and gadgets, but in this story it is the pursuit of a particular criminal that takes center stage.

 Master of the Future